-- Total amount of players at a given age group. - Skill level of the entire group of skaters. - Age of the player. - Division (lower level teams may be able to participate with fewer numbers as skill level is reduced).
+- Total amount of players at a given age group. - Skill level of the entire group of skaters. - Age of the player(s). - Division (lower-level teams may be able to participate with fewer numbers as skill level is reduced).

-The total number of players for each given level, at the age group, will fluctuate depending on the above.
+The total number of players for each age group will fluctuate depending on the above.
 A clear-cut division in skill levels within the group must be seen and recorded to place more players on one team versus the other(s).
-This may be done particularly at the upper level (Pee Wee and Bantam) where our Travel Teams strive to be the most competitive.
+This may be done particularly at the upper levels (Pee Wee and Bantam) where our Travel Teams strive to be the most competitive.
 For further information on this process see Player Evaluation Process.